eagle840/katacoda-labs/sql/step3.md

 ## postgres

-Lets add a postgres db   url for postgres on docker hub
+Add finally add a postgres if you are interested in working on that.

 ```yaml
     postgres1: